 I want to read my Bible, but I don’t know where to start.
 And when I do sit down to read, I don’t know the first thing to do once I start reading.
 What should I do?

 I’ve heard this statement countless times.
-Because of this, over the past several years, I’ve collected a short set of questions that I give to people who want to read the Bible, but need some rails to run on.
-Good news: these questions are accessible enough to help anybody and everybody, bringing the cookies to the bottom shelf.
+Because of this, over the past several years, I’ve collected a short set of questions that I give to people who want to read the Bible but need some rails to run on.
+Good news: these questions are accessible enough to help anybody and everybody.

 Question 1: What is going on in the passage?

 This is Reading Comprehension 101.
 What’s happening?
 Who are the main characters?
 Very simply: what is?
 In its purest form, this is the role of a journalist.
 Comprehending what we’re reading is the first step to engaging with it.